500 WORDS 2015 Rules

-3. Entry to this competition is open to persons who will be aged 13 years and under on the 30th May 2014 who are full time residents of the UK (including the Channel Islands and the Isle of Man) except the children or close relatives of BBC employees, employees of the Hay Festival, the Scottish Book Trust, or the children or close relatives of any person closely connected with the competition.
+3. Entry to this competition is open to persons who will be aged between 5 and 13 years on the 29th May 2015 who are full time residents of the UK (including the Channel Islands and the Isle of Man) except the children or close relatives of BBC employees, employees of the Hay Festival, the Reading Agency, or the children or close relatives of any person closely connected with the competition.
 Proof of age, identity and eligibility may be requested.
-Entry will be in two age categories – nine and under (on 30th May 2014) and ten to 13 years (on 30th May 2014).
+Entry will be in two age categories – ages 5 to 9 years (on 29th May 2015) and 10 to 13 years (on 29th May 2015).

 4. Entrants must write a fictional short story (no more than 500 words in length).
 Entry is via an online entry form available at www.bbc.co.uk/500words.
 Entrants will be asked to provide their name, gender, region and their age.
 They must enter the story in the text box provided for submission.
 All stories should be submitted in English.

 An adult will be required to approve the entry and agree to these Terms and Conditions (including the BBC’s use of the story submitted and the fictional nature of the story) on behalf of the entrant, by way of a check-box in the online form.
 The adult may be the child’s parent, guardian or teacher.
 The adult must provide their own contact details (not the child’s) and the region in which the child lives.